Parth-09/Memories/README.md

 **Backend**
 - Express.js (middleware routing and request handling)
+- Node.js (Creating APIS using the controller-service-repository method)
 - MongoDB (NoSQL database for scalable data storage)
 - Redis (for caching and token management)
 - Dispatcher (for event-driven updates)